osa1/lexgen/README.md

 Regex syntax can be used in right-hand side of let bindings and left-hand side of rules.
 The syntax is:

-- `$var` for variables.
+- `$var` for variables defined in the let binding section.
 Variables need to be defined before used.
 - Rust character syntax for characters, e.g. `'a'`.
 - Rust string syntax for strings, e.g. `"abc"`.
 - `[...]` for character sets.
-Inside the brackets you have have one or more of:
+Inside the brackets you can have one or more of:

   - Characters
   - Character ranges: e.g. `'a'-'z'`

   Here's an example character set for ASCII alphanumerics: `['a'-'z' 'A'-'Z' '0'-'9']`
 - `<regex>*` for zero or more repetitions of `<regex>`